stefanvstein/testify/README.md

 ```
 Automated evaluation and their result is printed to *out*, including preparation like evaluating namespace.
 It should be easy to understand automated evaluation.

 The run-as-use and run-eval-all alternatives uses an isolated classloader, discarded after the run.
+The tools expectes a leading ns form, but translates it to a in-ns, followed by individual requirements.
+The resulting namespace is not considered a loaded lib.

 This tool is heavily influenced by Cognitects Transcriptor library, which evaluates repl files in a similar fashion, but here it's evaluation of test-comments withing regular clojure source files, that your favorite dev environment already understand.